 - What is an internal/female condom?

-- The Female Condom (sometimes called a vaginal or internal condom) is a brand of condom that goes inside the vagina (or anus) to make sex safer from STIs and HIV and pregnancy.
+- The internal condom (brands also call it a ‘female’ condom) is a type of condom that goes inside the vagina (or anus) to make sex safer from STIs and HIV and pregnancy.
 It’s usually made out of polyurethane instead of latex (meaning that that it’s okay for people with latex allergies to use).
-Check out the instructions above on how to use one.
-One cool thing about the Female Condom is that it covers more skin than a penis condom.
+One cool thing about the internal condom is that it covers more skin than a penis condom.
 This means it can give more protection from certain STIs (such as herpes or genital warts) because there’s a little less genital skin-to-skin contact.
 It can also be put in up to 8 hours before sex happens.
 This type of condom is available at some teen clinics, and at many pharmacies as well.
+Check out the instructions above on how to use one.

-- Can you use a female condom for anal sex?
+- Can you use an internal condom for anal sex?

-- Yes, internal or female condoms can be used to make anal sex safer from STIs and HIV.
+- Yes, internal condoms can be used to make anal sex safer from STIs and HIV.
 Just remove the inner ring first and the condom can be inserted into the anus with a finger.
 Some teen clinics will have internal or female condoms for free, as well as free penis/sex toy condoms.